schmilly/ProfComp3200_38Project/Meetings/Meeting 4/Meeting 4 Minutes .md

 Move Minutes for meetings 2.1 and 3 be accepted
 <br> **Moved:** William van den Wall Bake
 <br> **Seconded:** Connor
-<br> Unanmoisly passed
+<br> Unanimously passed

 ---

 ## Discussions:

 ### Item 2.1: Project Plan/Outline
-Accept basic draft of project plan as outlined in attachecd image
+Accept basic draft of project plan as outlined in attached image

 #### Item 2.1.1: OCR Tool to use
-- DIscussion of tesseract as potential tool?
+- Discussion of tesseract as potential tool?
-- Tesseract decided as starting point for core functioniltiy
+- Tesseract decided as starting point for core functionality

 #### Item 2.1.2: Language to use
 - Core Lang: Python decided